 Philippa Johnson is accredited by the Family Mediation Council (and is therefore an FMCA mediator).
 Philippa is qualified to meet with children within mediation (child-inclusive mediation).
-She is a member of and currently chair of the Family Mediators Association (FMA); she was called to the Bar in 1999, is a member of Middle Temple and has worked for over 20 years as a legal consultant to barristers, solicitors, publishers and legal organisations, providing family specialists with information on changes in family law.
-Philippa is particularly well known in the family law world for her work as a law reporter (she was recently appointed lead reporter on the Family Court Reports), and as the former Executive Director of the International Academy of Matrimonial Lawyers (now the International Academy of Family Lawyers).
+She is a member of, a Board member of and former chair of the Family Mediators Association (FMA).
+She was called to the Bar in 1999, is a member of Middle Temple and has worked for over 20 years as a legal consultant to barristers, solicitors, publishers and legal organisations, providing family specialists with information on changes in family law.
+Philippa is particularly well known in the family law world for her work as a law reporter (she is now the lead reporter on the Family Court Reports), and as the former Executive Director of the International Academy of Matrimonial Lawyers (now the International Academy of Family Lawyers).
 She provides other family mediators of all levels of experience with training, including as a foundation trainer for the FMA, and also acts as a supervisor for other family mediators.
 Philippa was one of two editorial consultants for the family mediation ‘bible’, Lisa Parkinson’s Family Mediation (4th edition).

 Code of Practice